 Guide Checklist and Daily Protocol

-Guidelines for Speaking as The End
+Aesthetic Guidelines for Speaking as The End

 While rehearsing the beta run of the game, we learned just how tricky it was to have a character whose role was shared across eight different performers.
 For players of the game it was imperative that regardless of which actor they talked to during a day’s play, their sense of The End’s persona stayed consistent.
 Simple grammatical differences like a preference for an ellipsis to indicate a pause, if not used by all guides, quickly exposed an individual actor.
-It became clear that in addition to overarching objectives for The End as a character, it was necessary to create a much more detailed set of guidelines that standardized how The End wrote in the improvisational interactions.
+It became clear that in addition to overarching objectives for The End as a character, it was necessary to create a much more detailed set of guidelines that standardized how The End wrote in its improvisational text exchanges.

 This document outlines different aspects that emerged through the iterative testing of the game that could potentially disrupt the continuity of the character portrayal.
 It includes overarching style rules, specific grammar consistencies to observe, standardized language around daily mechanics of play, notes on where best to focus conversation, nitty gritty specifics about what this supernatural creature says about the physical world and its own being, and commonly used phrases.